ExplicITConsulting/set-outlooksignatures.com/quickstart.md

 ## Start customizing
-When everything runs fine with default settings, it is time for you to start customizing the software behavior to your needs.
+When everything runs fine with default settings, you have a robust starting point for your own customizations.

+You can now configure Set-OutlookSignatures to your own needs.
 For example:
 - Create a folder with your own template and signature configuration files.
   It is a good idea to begin by copying the folder '.\sample templates' and modifying it's contents.
   Make sure to tell Set-OutlookSignatures where to find your custom configuration by adding the parameters 'SignatureTemplatePath', 'SignatureIniFile', 'OOFTemplatePath' and 'OOFIniFile'.